The Berlin Book Launch of NOTES ON HER COLOUR by Jennifer Neal

 Doors open at 19:00 and readings will start at around 19:30.

-Books will be available for sale, courtesy of Curious Fox.
+Copies of the book will be available for 25 euros, courtesy of St. George’s

 Jennifer is an American-Australian author, artist, and occasional stand-up comedian.
 She is a graduate of The Florida State University, The School of the Art Institute of Chicago, and Monash University in Melbourne, Australia.
 She has written for NPR, Playboy, Gay Magazine, The Cut, The Root, and many other publications.
 She is a MacDowell Fellow and a Pushcart Prize-nominated essayist.
 She lives in Berlin (for now) where she works as a freelance producer and translator.